-And that frontline is being taken over by a fairly new generation that has entered the frontline workforce.
+Lately, frontline jobs are being filled by a fairly new generation that has entered the workforce.

-The frontline workforce are millennials, a mix of twenty-somethings and young thirty-somethings that have grown up alongside the eruption in digital technologies.
-Having been raised on a diet of smartphones and the internet, millennials almost epitomize the term “digital age.”
+Much of the frontline workforce today is made up of millennials, a mix of twenty-somethings and young thirty-somethings that have grown up alongside the eruption of digital technologies.
+Having been raised on a steady diet of smartphones and the internet memes, millennials almost epitomize the term “digital age.”

 They are the trendsetters of our era, at the forefront of the latest technologies, and companies can learn from millennials the habits needed to empower frontline employees.

-Long gone are the days when working at a company meant only being on a first-name basis with your cubicle neighbors and managers.
+Long gone are the days when working at a company meant that you were only on a first-name basis with your cubicle neighbors and managers.
 This is the digital age — the age of social media — and the entire world is connected by a tangled net of signals.

 For better or worse, nearly every single person is a simple Google search away.
-And companies that haven’t internalized this “digital world is a village” lesson are going to stutter and spurt until they finally crash.
+Companies that haven’t internalized this “digital world is a village” lesson are going to stutter and spurt until they finally crash.

-How do we take the lessons of an interconnected world to the office to empower frontline employees?
+How do we translate the lessons learned by living in an interconnected world to the office to empower frontline employees?

-Companies using the right app or software can turn their vast employee roster into a small village, where everybody knows everybody else's names.
-Or at least has access to them.
+Companies using the right app or organizational and operational communication software can transform their vast employee roster into a small village where everybody knows each other's names — or at least has access to them.

-But in the digital age, frontline employees don’t need to wait for a message to make its way through labyrinth of communication channels before getting to the right person.
-They can directly contact the staff member they need to speak to.
-That means no hold-up, employee independence, and better customer service.
+In this digital age, frontline employees shouldn't have to wait for a message to make its way through a maze of communication channels before getting to the right person.
+With an employee app, they can directly contact the staff member they need to speak to.
+That means no delays in communication, more employee independence, and better customer service.

-found that “71% of respondents would forgo a higher salary to work for an employer that regularly says thank you.”
 It’s not clear where the financial cutoff is, but the finding is still significant.
-It went on to reveal that one in five workers have never received a “Thank you” at all from their employers.
+The study went on to reveal that one in five workers have never received a “Thank you” at all from their employers.

 There’s no excuse in the digital age for lacking P’s and Q’s when an entire office has an internal communication solution.
-A simple salutation makes any employee — especially frontline employees who represent a business — feel valued as a cherished member of a team, even if it's in the form of a computerized message.
+A simple salutation makes any employee — especially frontline employees who represent a business — feel like a valued member of a team.

-That means a manager isn’t breathing down a frontline employee’s neck, asking them what they’re doing and how they’re doing it.
-That doesn’t create a positive work environment for anyone.
+This means that managers aren't breathing down their frontline employees' necks, asking them what they’re doing and how they’re doing it.
+Micromanaging doesn’t create a positive work environment for anyone.

-It’s a way to empower frontline employees.
+Establishing a sense of personal leadership in your team is a great way to empower your frontline employees.
 They don’t need to constantly call up a manager and ask whether or not action X or Y or Z is the appropriate response.
-And giving employees the ability to act independently has never been easier than today.
+Giving employees the ability to act independently has never been easier than it is today.

 Where are we going with this?
 People these days are saturated with information, and companies are too.

-Traditionally, decisions are locked behind a hodgepodge bureaucracy.
-Not only is it inefficient, but it’s demoralizing.
-In the traditional system, frontline employees feel like a cog in a machine whose voice is barely heard, as if they’re not allowed to deviate from a pre-approved script.
+Traditionally, corporate decisions are locked behind a hodgepodge of bureaucracy.
+Not only is this kind of decision making inefficient, but it’s also demoralizing.
+In the traditional system, frontline employees can sometimes feel like just a cog in a machine whose voice is barely heard.

 The article goes on to say, “Narrow an individual’s scope of authority, and you shrink the incentive to dream, imagine, and contribute.”
-Overcoming this system means managers must become better leaders and overcome these hierarchical boundaries
+Overcoming corporate hierarchy means that managers must become better leaders and overcome these boundaries.